You can't discuss

 how is the new MacPro useful to video editors or recording studios or

 server farms?
-Slick design, wicked-fast, and totally impractical.
-Bring
+Or anybody?
+Slick design, wicked-fast - totally

 back the MacPro tower.

-this: Seems that smartphone and tablet sales have reached a saturation
+this: Seems that smartphone and tablet sales may have reached a

 point and focus has shifted to services instead of sales - as

-Gone are those hated 2-year contracts and excessive charges, prices are
+Gone are those hated 2-year contracts and excessive charges, and iGizmo

 back to advertising, promoting and bragging on the Macintosh.